 The human eye can be compared to a camera that gathers, focuses, and transmits light through a lens to create an image of the environment.
-In a camera, the image is created on film; in the eye, the image is created on the retina, a thin layer of light sensitive cells at the back of the eye.
-The lens of the eye bends, or refracts, light that enters the eye.
+In a camera, the image is created on film.
+In the eye, the image is created on the retina, a complex system with a thin layer of light sensitive cells at the back of the eye transmitting light, shape, color and dimension.

 Blindness is devastating.
 At any age.
 But a child without sight, whether by birth or by accident, is especially tragic.
 Their entire future is at risk.
 Children who are partially or totally blind are unable to participate in the world around them as sighted children are, however, 80 percent of all diseases can be treated or cured.